overeasi/overeasi.github.io/index.md

 ![](doc/m1.png)

 ##### Milestone 2: Data Model Development II
 The goal of Milestone 2 was to make finishing touches to the data model and significantly improve the functionality and quality of our application.
 This included the testing of all pages using the TestCafe.
-This ensured that all pages of the application are displayed properly and each respective forms (Add Report, Add Intent, Sign-In, Sign-UP, etc.) operate correctly with legal inputs.
+This ensured that all pages of the application are displayed properly and each respective forms (Add Report, Add Intent, Sign-In, Sign-Up, etc.) operate correctly with legal inputs.

 Milestone 2 was managed using [OverEasi GitHub Project Board M2](https://github.com/overeasi/overeasi/projects/2).